raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_5.md

 ## Task 2: Paper designs and assets
-In this task, you will undertake Session 4, which will introduce you to the concept of a **minimum viable product (MVP)** in a series of paper-based designed screens.
+In this task, you will undertake Session 4, which will introduce the concept of a **minimum viable product (MVP)** in a series of paper-based designed screens.
 You will then refine your app design ideas and begin to research graphics and sound to use in your app.

 --- task ---

 Open the [Session 4](http://ncce.io/NqwdC8){:target="_blank"} folder.
-As with the previous task, begin by reading the lesson slides and the other session resources provided.
-You  can either work through the session activities or read the slides.
+As with the previous task, begin by reading the teacher slides and the other session resources provided.

 --- /task ---